-17. Energy trade will be pursued as a means to increase the available forms and sources of energy to complement in an effective and reliable way the energy balances of the member countries and materialize the energy exports potential as a driver of economic growth.
+17. Energy trade will be pursued to increase the available forms and sources of energy to complement in an effective and reliable way the domestic energy resources of the CAREC countries thus enhancing energy security and or to develop the energy exports potential as a driver of economic growth.